(Rubeola; Morbilli; 9-Day Measles)

 Vitamin A supplementation has been shown to reduce morbidity and mortality due to measles in children in the developing world.
 Because low serum levels of vitamin A are associated with severe disease due to measles, vitamin A treatment is recommended for all children with measles.
 The dose is given orally once/day for 2 days and depends on the child’s age:

-In children with clinical signs of vitamin A deficiency (see Vitamin A Deficiency), an additional single, age-specific dose of vitamin A is repeated 2 to 4 wk later.
+In children with clinical signs of vitamin A deficiency, an additional single, age-specific dose of vitamin A is repeated 2 to 4 wk later.

-A live-attenuated virus vaccine containing measles, mumps, and rubella is routinely given to children in most developed countries (see also Measles, Mumps, and Rubella Vaccine and see Table: Recommended Immunization Schedule for Ages 0–6 yr).
+A live-attenuated virus vaccine containing measles, mumps, and rubella is routinely given to children in most developed countries (also see Table: Recommended Immunization Schedule for Ages 0–6 yr and see Table: Recommended Immunization Schedule for Ages 7–18 yr).
 Two doses are recommended:

 Infants immunized at < 1 yr of age still require 2 further doses given after the first birthday.
 Vaccine provides long-lasting immunity and has decreased measles incidence in the US by 99%.
 The vaccine causes mild or inapparent, noncommunicable infection.
 Fever > 38° C occurs 5 to 12 days after inoculation in 5 to 15% of vaccinees and can be followed by a rash.
 CNS reactions are exceedingly rare; the vaccine does not cause autism.